Matt-Eva/freecreate-go-neo/README.md

   - Frequently accessed data will be stored in Redis cache, accelerating response times and freeing Noe4j from running complex queries as frequently.

 - While donations are not yet enabled, future payment processing will be handled by Stripe.

+## Code Guide

+Read FreeCreate's [code guide](/docs/code_guide.md) to become more familiar with how the codebase is designed and implemented.
+Topics include Errors, Testing, and architecture / separation of concerns.